emmajuettner/local-event-finder/README.md

 - [x] Set up a basic client that can call the Eventbrite API
 - [x] Make a skeleton for the webpage
 - [ ] Cache data in db so we don't have to call the API all the time
-- [ ] Calculate the transit time between the user's location and an event (TravelTime API?)
+- [x] Calculate the transit time between the user's location and an event (Google Maps Routes API)
 - [x] Retrieve a list of events and output the names
-- [ ] Decide on a transit route and output information (time, bus/train line)
+- [x] Decide on a transit route and output information (time, bus/train line)
 - [ ] Calculate when the user should leave home based on the travel time and event time
 - [ ] Handle pagination in Eventbrite requests
-- [ ] Filter out completed events
+- [x] Filter out completed events
+- [ ] Add some tests

 Optional extras:
 - [ ] Make it look nice